Colleges and Trade Schools in Colorado

 Key Benefits of the Region for College Students

-- Better chance for personalized instruction: Colorado's public two- and four-year schools have student-to-faculty ratios that are lower than the U.S. averages.
+- Better chance for personalized instruction: Colorado's public two- and four-year schools have student-to-faculty ratios lower than the U.S. averages.

 - Less student debt: According to the Institute for College Access & Success, Colorado graduates have one of the lowest average student debt levels in the nation.